Mekia Cox: Career

 She appeared in all first-season episodes of the short-lived NBC spy drama Undercovers.
 She played Lizzy Gilliam, who is the sister of the female lead and who is unaware of her family's involvement in Central Intelligence Agency activities.
 Originally, Jessica Parker Kennedy was cast in the role, but Cox replaced her in June 2010 before the first episode of the first season was aired in September 2010.
 Her character is described as "Boy crazy".
 Cox says that Lizzy's character, which spends much of her onscreen time running the family catering business, embodied much of her own true character and described the character as follows: "Lizzy's a good character; very light-hearted, very fun loving, she’s got a good heart and an interesting past and she’s trying to deal with it".

 In 2015, she was cast in the second season of the crime drama Secrets and Lies.
 In 2016, Cox appeared in the Modern Family episode "The Cover-Up".
 On August 23, 2016, Cox began a recurring role in the NBC medical drama Chicago Med as Dr. Robyn Charles, an epidemiologist and daughter of the chief of psychiatry Dr. Daniel Charles (Oliver Platt).
 She played Tiana, known as Sabine under the curse in Hyperion Heights in the seventh and final season of Once Upon a Time.
 Tiana is regarded as the first African-American Disney Princess.
 In August 2017, Cox was promoted to a series regular.
 She appeared in 15 episodes of the season.

 In 2019, she began co-starring in the second season of the ABC police procedural drama The Rookie as Detective Nyla Harper, first appearing in the fourth episode of season two named "Warriors and Guardians".

 Personal life

 On April 28, 2018, Cox married basketball analyst Britt Leach.
 In December 2018, she gave birth to their daughter.
 She announced her pregnancy with their second child in January 2022; it was written into her role as Detective Nyla Harper on The Rookie.
 Cox expressed gratitude for the show's writers doing this.

 On May 18, 2022, Cox posted a photo of her second daughter on Instagram, giving the baby's date of birth as May 13, 2022.
+Her second daughter also appeared as her The Rookie’s character’s younger daughter, Leah Murray, in the season 8 of the show.